shannongross/shannongross.github.io/_posts/2019-09-05-data-science-policy-analysis.md

-# Hypothesis Testing
-Whenever we are doing statistics, we have the following:
-- a **population**, or the set of all possible outcomes
-- a **sample** of the entire population, because it is easier to work with a subset than the entire (very large) full set.
-- **statistical inference** inferring characteristics of the entire population based on results from the sample set.

-Thus, whenever we are performing **hypothesis testing**, the thing we are interested to know is *is the effect we observe in the sample likely to occur in the population?*

-Classical statistics is primarily interested in the following two procedures:
-1. Estimation
- - assume that the population is described by some distribution (e.g. Gaussian) and try to estimate parameters (e.g. mean, standard deviation) based on the sample set
-  - *point estimation* yields a specific value for a single parameter
-  - *interval estimation* yields a range of values that the parameter is supposed to lie within
-2. Hypothesis testing
-- the purpose of hypothesis testing is to help us reach a conclusion about the universe by testing a sample of that universe.
-- does not try to measure the size of an effect, it *merely tries to determine whether an effect exists*
-- helps us decide if a relationship is **statistically significant**
-- suppose we have a new drug to treat a particular illness and we want to know if it is effective.
-We divide the population in two and give the treatment to one half of the population.
-Is the application of the new drug statistically significant or just the result of random noise?
-- the **null hypothesis** (Boring finding) in this case would be that the drug has no effect - there is no difference between the two populations.
-If the drug has no effect, then we "fail to reject the null hypothesis".
-This double negative statement is important because we can never truly *prove* that the treatment worked, only to show that *it is not true that a relationship does not exist*.
-- the **alternate hypothesis** (interesting finding) is that there is a difference between the two populations that is statistically significant.
-In this scenario, we have enough information to "reject the null hypothesis".
-  - one of the shortcomings of hypothesis testing is that interpreting the results requires this non-intuitive line of reasoning.
-  - a second drawback is that that *the resulting statement has almost no practical meaning!*  Dividing the choice into either "significant" or "not significant" is not true to reality, where results do not usually fall into a dichotomy but lie along a continuum.

-### Flaws and Classical Traps of Hypothesis Testing
-(1) A result lies *just* outside the level of statistical significance.
-Thus, the outcome is categorized in a misleading manner.
-This problem is enhanced by the **arbitrariness of the statistical significance level**, which is commonly set at 5 percent (but why not 3 percent or 4.999 percent?).
-Thus, the process is fundamentally troubling - on the one hand we introduce a strict cutoff to divide between significant or not, and yet that very cutoff is arbitrarily chosen.
-(2) **Data dredging** refers to the case where you run enough tests to draw whatever conclusion you want to.
-(3) In real applications, the size of a statistical significance relationship is so much more valuable than a description of whether it exists or not.

-Because of these flaws, hypothesis testing may often be better suited to theoretical and academic studies, for instance when trying to highlight the existence of some phenomenon.
-In many real world applications, seeking out the confidence interval to determine the size of some statistical relationship may be more insightful than hypothesis testing.

-### P-Value Controversy
-Increasingly, more and more statisticians are becoming uneasy with the routine use of such statistical tests, especially in [medicine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3016704/).

 **The Four Sampling Distributions**
 - *The Gaussian Distribution* - describes the distribution of averages, requiring you to know the variance upfront.
 It's for the distribution of a sum of "independent, symmetric, random variables"
 - *The chi-square Distribution* - describes the sum of squares of Gaussian variables.
 Is used to describe the distribution of variances.
 Requires us to know the number of degrees of freedom to evaluate it.